 A well-oiled script is nicely served by a multigenerational cast in “Orchestra Seats,” a bittersweet and consistently entertaining mainstream comedy that tackles the big themes of Life and Art with unpretentious brio.
+Gambit of three momentous events — a classical concert, the premiere of a Feydeau play and the auction of a great 20th century art collection — all taking place the same night works surprisingly well.
 Pic should perform nicely at home and stands a fair chance of success offshore.

 In her best helming effort yet, Daniele Thompson (“La Buche,” “Jet Lag”) combines Parisian charm with knowing snippets of insider bite.

 Jessica (Cecile De France), a fresh-faced young woman from the provinces, was orphaned at 4 and raised by her adoring grandmother (the late Suzanne Flon), whose self-professed taste for luxury led her to become ladies room attendant at the Ritz.

 Jessica arrives in Paris and talks her way into a waitressing job at the only old-fashioned cafe on the otherwise hoity-toity Avenue Montaigne.
 Because a famous concert hall, a venerable theater and an auction house are concentrated there, the clientele is a mix of stagehands and world class entertainers, minimum wage workers and the exceedingly well heeled.